tsteenbe/openchain-spec/chapters/g1-know-your-FOSS-responsibilities.md

 ## G1: Know Your FOSS Responsibilities

-**1.1** **A written FOSS policy exists that governs FOSS license compliance of the Supplied Software distribution where, as a minimum, it must be internally communicated.**
+**1.1** **A written FOSS policy exists that governs FOSS license compliance of the Supplied Software distribution.** The policy must be internally communicated.

 **Verification Artifact(s):**

 ☐ 1.1.1 A documented FOSS policy exists.

 ☐ 1.1.2 A documented procedure exists that makes all Software Staff aware of the existence of the FOSS policy (e.g., via training, internal wiki, or other practical communication method).

 **Rationale:**

 Ensure steps were taken to create, record and make Software Staff aware of the existence of a FOSS policy.
-Although no requirements are provided here on what should be included in the policy, other requirements in other sections may.
+Although no requirements are provided here on what should be included in the policy, other sections may impose requirements on the policy.

 **1.2** **Mandatory FOSS training for all Software Staff exists such that:**

 * **The training, as a minimum, covers the following topics:**
     * **The FOSS policy and where to find a copy;**
-    * **Basics of IP law pertaining to FOSS and FOSS licenses;**
+    * **Basics of Intellectual Property law pertaining to FOSS and FOSS licenses;**
     * **FOSS licensing concepts (including the concepts of permissive and copyleft licenses);**
     * **FOSS project licensing models;**
     * **Software Staff roles and responsibilities pertaining to FOSS compliance specifically and